russb78/russb78.github.io/_posts/2014-04-11-raspberry-pi-a-short-love-letter.md

 ![Raspberry Pi](/assets/RaspberryPi.jpg "My latest computer - the Raspberry Pi.
 (Jwrodgers.
 Cc Share Alike 3.0)")

 My current muse is the [Raspberry Pi](http://raspberrypi.org).
-Over the last couple of years this tiny credit card-sized Linux PC has made me feel 25 years younger and inspired me to follow my childhood ambition of programming games and gadgets.
+Over the last couple of years this tiny credit card-sized Linux PC has made me feel 25 years younger and inspired me to follow my childhood ambition of programming gadgets and games.

-I think part of the reason it's captured my imagination is that it's such a fond reminder of spending hours writing out code listings from magazines onto my trusty [Amstrad CPC 464](http://en.wikipedia.org/wiki/Amstrad_CPC).
+I don't know why it's captured my imagination, but it's definitely a fond reminder of spending hours writing out code listings from magazines onto my trusty [Amstrad CPC 464](http://en.wikipedia.org/wiki/Amstrad_CPC) as a kid.

 ![Amstrad CPC464](/assets/Amstrad_CPC464.jpg "My first computer - the Amstrad CPC464.
 (Bill Bertram.
 Cc-by-2.5)")

 My parents bought it not long after it came out in 1984 and I remember the trip to buy it well.
-Having grown up with hand-me-downs and wooden toys made by my dad, the trip to John Menzies to collect the latest in computer technology was easily the most incredible thing my six-year-old self could have ever imagined.
+Having grown up with hand-me-downs and wooden toys made by my dad, the trip to John Menzies to collect the latest in computer technology was the most incredible thing my six-year-old self could have imagined.

-The Raspberry Pi is designed to spark the same kind of passion for bare-metal computing in today's younger generation and at only £25, it's much more accessible and ea.
+The Raspberry Pi is designed to spark the same kind of passion for bare-metal computing in today's younger generation and at only £25, it's much more accessible.

 ![Master Raspberry Pi](/assets/practical_raspberry_pi.jpg "Linux User issue 138")